FancyFane/gateslap/README.md

 ```

 The reset.sh script is a helper script to quickly clear things out and re-install the local copy
 while development work continues.
 Once it runs you should be able to run the command anywhere while
 in the virtual environment.

 ```
 gateslap
 ````

-## TODO
-* Generate test SQL using mysqlslap
-* Create threads to generate traffic
-* Create Sanity Checks